-This summer Pete Brittleton and Paul Etheridge will hoping to realise their dreams of standing on the summit of K2.
+This summer Pete Brittleton and Paul Etheridge were hoping to realise their dreams of standing on the summit of K2.

-After two failed attempts with previous expeditions they are hoping it is 3rd time lucky this time when they go it alone in the first all British K2 attempt for 20 years.
+After two failed attempts with previous expeditions would it be 3rd time lucky this time when they went it alone in the first all British K2 attempt for 20 years.

-We will follow their climb with this Diary from them and their team…
+We followed their climb with this Diary from them and their team…

 “Today, it is with the greatest of sadness that Pete and I have had to end our amazing expedition in Pakistan.